MikkelSchubert/paleomix/docs/bam_pipeline/usage.rst

       # Settings for trimming of reads, see AdapterRemoval man-page
       AdapterRemoval:
-         # Adapter sequences, set and uncomment to override defaults
+        # Set and uncomment to override defaults adapter sequences
     #     --adapter1: AGATCGGAAGAGCACACGTCTGAACTCCAGTCACNNNNNNATCTCGTATGCCGTCTTCTGCTTG
     #     --adapter2: AGATCGGAAGAGCGTCGTGTAGGGAAAGAGTGTAGATCTCGGTGGTCGCCGTATCATT
         # Some BAM pipeline defaults differ from AR defaults;
         # To override, change these value(s):
         --mm: 3
         --minlength: 25
         # Extra features enabled by default; change 'yes' to 'no' to disable
         --collapse: yes
         --trimns: yes
         --trimqualities: yes

       # Settings for aligners supported by the pipeline
       Aligners: